Zymo-Research/zymoTransmit/README.md

 Release identifiers will be *major.minor.patch*

-Major release: Newly required parameter or other change that is not entirely backwards compatible Minor release: New optional parameter
+Major release: Newly required parameter or other change that is not entirely backwards compatible with report formats Minor release: New optional parameter
 Patch release: No changes to parameters